 Details: Student loan refinance rates in 2021

 The best student loan refinancing companies offer competitive interest rates and fees for qualified buyers.
 These companies also offer helpful resources on their websites, as well as the ability to apply for student loan refinancing online.
-Make sure to compare each of these lenders' loan terms and limitations before you apply.
+Compare each of these lenders' loan terms and limitations before you apply.

 Overview: SoFi is one of the most popular lenders for student loan refinancing, and it’s easy to see why.
 This lender offers loans with competitive interest rates and no hidden fees, including no origination fees.
 You can even get prequalified for student loan refinancing online and without a hard inquiry on your credit report.
 Another big perk is that SoFi is currently offering new borrowers the chance to refinance their federal student loans with a 0 percent interest rate until Sept.
 20, 2021 — mimicking some of the coronavirus protections that federal student loans currently have.

 Perks: There are no fees with SoFi, and you can qualify for an autopay discount of 0.25 percent.
 SoFi's interest rates are exceptionally low, though the rate you're quoted depends on your credit score, your income and other factors.